Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: Notations and Preliminaries

-The STL {\em qualitative semantics} \cite{maler2004monitoring} determines \textit{whether} a signal $X$ satisfies a formula $\varphi$ (written as $S\models\varphi$) or not (written as $S\not\models\varphi$).
+The STL {\em qualitative semantics} \cite{maler2004monitoring} determines \textit{whether} a signal $X$ satisfies a formula $\varphi$ (written as $X\models\varphi$) or not (written as $X\not\models\varphi$).
 Its {\em quantitative semantics}, or \textit{robustness}, assigns a real value to measure \textit{how much} a signal satisfies $\varphi$.
+For instance, let $\varphi=\mathbf F_{[0,2]}x\geq2$.
+A signal $X_1=0,2,4,\ldots$ should have a higher robustness than $X_2=0,1,2.01,\ldots$ because $X_1$ satisfies $\varphi$ stronger.
 Multiple functionals have been proposed to capture the STL robustness \cite{donze2010robust,haghighi2019control,varnai2020robustness,gilpin2020smooth}.
-In this paper, we use the robustness function proposed in \cite{varnai2020robustness} which is a \emph{sound} score, i.e., a strictly positive robustness indicates satisfaction of the formula, and a strictly negative robustness indicates violation.
+In this paper, we use the robustness function proposed in \cite{varnai2020robustness}, which is a \emph{sound} score, i.e., positive robustness indicates satisfaction of the formula, and negative robustness indicates a violation.
 As opposed to the traditional robustness \cite{donze2010robust}, the robustness in \cite{varnai2020robustness} is differentiable so it is suitable for gradient-based optimization methods.
 We denote the robustness of $\varphi$ at time $t$ with respect to signal $X$ by $\rho(\varphi,X,t)$.
 For brevity, we denote $\rho(\varphi,X,0)$ by $\rho(\varphi,X)$.
 The time horizon of an STL formula $\varphi$ denoted by $hrz(\varphi)$ is the closest time point in the future for which signal values are needed to compute the robustness at the current time \cite{dokhanchi2014line}.